 - On entry to the training program for nurses already working in the veterinary nursing profession without formal recognition of their skills.

-- When changing training providers e.g. moving from another TAFE or Training Provider to ACAAS, or changing your career focus.
+- When changing training providers e.g. moving from a TAFE or another Registered Training Organisation to ACAAS, or changing your career focus.

 - When changing pathways – e.g. changing from a horse management qualification to veterinary nursing with the equine elective.